DiamondJack/CCPC2018QHD/day1/color/statement/en.md

 2. Remove all non-alphabetic characters.
 3. Change all uppercase letters to lowercase.

-For example, if the initial string is `Yazid is green.Alice is red.Bob is blue.`, then after Yazid's all operation, they will be turn to `yazidisgreenaliceisredbobisblue`.
+For example, if the initial string is `Yazid is green.
+Alice is red.
+Bob is blue.`, then after Yazid's all operation, they will be turned to `yazidisgreenaliceisredbobisblue`.

 Finally, Alice and Bob will insert any lowercase letters in any position in this string and get **final string**.